Diagnostic path

 CT / CBCT / MRI

 The clinician orders a computed tomography scan (CT) or CBCT (for jaw lesions).
 FD has a characteristic ground-glass appearance.
 MRI may be needed for soft-tissue assessment.
-The imaging is suggestive but not enough on its own for diagnosis.
+In a typical clinical context, imaging can be sufficient for diagnosis, but it requires expertise in differentiating FD from other bone lesions.

 05 Assessment